 It is easy to split-test landing pages for better conversions.

-4 common mistakes that will kill your campaign
+Four common mistakes that will kill your campaign

-As effective as PPC ads can be, many fails to reach their full potential because of a variety of errors that people make.
+Many fail to reach their full potential because of a variety of errors that people make.
 Four of the most common mistakes include the following;

 1. Missing call to action

 It may seem obvious to you that someone reading your ad would know that the next step is to click-through your ad.
 This is not always the case.
 All the great ads became that way because of their call to action.
 You need to instruct your ad ‘viewers’ on what they need to do next.
 Your call to action also needs to be succinct and relevant.
 State that if you want someone to ‘buy now’ as opposed to browsing further.

 This issue applies to all non-relevant search pages.
 Visitors want to land on the page that is relevant to their search term when they click through.
 There is a good chance that you will lose visitors if you direct to where they need to do further searching.